increase federal research funding for the National Institutes of Health

-I am writing to you today to implore you to support the House proposal to increase the 2012 National Institutes of Health (NIH) budget by 3.3% ($31.7 billion).
+I am writing to you today to implore you to support the House proposal to increase the 2015 National Institutes of Health (NIH) budget to at least $32 billion.
 Since the 1930’s, the NIH has been a fundamental supporter of basic biomedical research in the U.S. Funding from the NIH supports research in all 50 states.
 These awards are made to over 3,000 universities, medical schools, and research institutions, and they support more than 350,000 researchers.
 NIH funding to basic research has supported findings that were honored by 121 Nobel Prizes, including this year’s Nobel Prize in Physiology or Medicine.
 The nonprofit coalition United for Medical Research concluded that funding by the NIH in 2010 produced $68 billion in new economic activity, which is a greater than 100% return on our investment!

 Some would argue that the private sector should take over some of the lost funding for academic, basic research.
 The sad fact is that the private sector does not support the type of basic research that the NIH does; they take the results NIH-funded research and apply it to drug development.
-In addition, many entities in the private sector are currently slashing their Research & Development (R&D) budgets!
-For example, Pfizer recently cut its R & D budget by 1.5 billion.
+In addition, many entities in the private sector are currently slashing their Research & Development (R&D) budgets.